sedhossein/clean-code-with-clear-coder/README.md

 - Do not remove code by commenting it out.
 It confuses the reader and gets in the way.
 Every day, leave your code a little better than it was.
 Remove redundancy and duplication as you find it.

+- You can improve a system by adding new code.
+You can also improve a system by removing code.

 - keep in mind these words :
  1. "When reviewing code, count to 10 before you refactor a line.
 If the code does not have tests, a hundred." - Samer Buna